Can the Ketogenic Diet Help Prevent Cancer?

-The ketogenic diet is a hot topic these days, with news stories and multiple health claims spurring interest in this highly high-fat and low-carb diet plan.
+The ketogenic diet is a hot topic these days, with news stories and multiple health claims spurring interest in this high-fat, low-carb diet plan.

 One central area of activity centers around how the ketogenic diet may help individuals diagnosed with cancer.
 The theories behind this potential health benefit are not new; they go back nearly 100 years.

-However emerging research in cellular metabolism and a handful of recent studies – including an AICR-supported study published in August – are adding insights into the possible effects of the ketogenic diet during cancer treatment.
+However, emerging research in cellular metabolism and recent studies – including an AICR-supported study published in August – are adding insights into the possible effects of the ketogenic diet during cancer treatment.

 Combining a ketogenic diet with standard chemotherapeutic and radiotherapeutic options may help improve tumor response, although more research is needed.